pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ]
 .right-column[

 The EVM has an artificial stack depth limit of 1024 to prevent runaway contracts from executing recursion-based exploits.
 This safeguard is the only reason The DAO wasn't *completely* drained, so it's a good thing to have.
-Unfortunately it also essentially obviates recursion-based language design... unless a very interesting compiler is built!
+Unfortunately to some degree it also essentially obviates recursion-based language design... unless a very interesting compiler is built!

 Only external function calls have an impact on stack depth.
 Internal functions are implemented as `JUMP` instructions within the virtual CPU.
 Library function calls count towards stack depth, inherited functions don't.
 Keep these factors in mind when designing your contracts.